Corey Heim: 2019

 Heim began racing in the ARCA Menards Series in 2019.
 He joined Chad Bryant Racing to run thirteen of twenty ARCA Menards Series events in the team's No. 22 car.
 He scored a top-five finish in his series debut, which came at Five Flags Speedway in March.
 Despite not running the full season, Heim ended up finishing tenth in the standings.
 Although he went winless, Heim never failed to finish any of his races, and scored a top-ten in all of them except for Nashville, where he finished eleventh.

-On January 12, 2020, Heim announced a full-season CARS Late Model Stock Tour schedule with Lee Pulliam Performance.
+2020

 On January 16, it was announced that Heim would join Venturini Motorsports for seven total races: three in the ARCA Menards Series East, and two apiece in the ARCA Menards Series and the ARCA Menards Series West.
-On January 25, Heim won the SpeedFest 200 late model race in Georgia.
 On July 24, Heim placed fourth at Kansas Speedway in ARCA Menards Series competition after a flat tire dropped him from second on the final lap.
 In his return to Kansas in October, Heim led the most laps and won the race.